 It also gives you clarity on what is and isn’t working in your guitar practice… so you can do more of the things that make you better.

-Mastering something on guitar consists of 3 layers:
+Mastering something when you practice guitar consists of 3 layers:

-Isolation practice – this is where you practice an item outside of any musical context.
+Isolation guitar practice – this is where you practice an item outside of any musical context.

-Application practice – this is where you use your item in a musical context.
+Application guitar practice – this is where you use your item in a musical context.

 What does this mean for you?